7 Best Fender Stratocasters (2023) Strats For Every Budget!

 This American made Stratocaster is one of the finest examples of the model.
 It’s made to the exacting standards of one of the world’s best loved guitarists, Jeff Beck, and offers incredible fit and finish, as well as some of the sweetest tones you’ll hear from any Strat.

 Fretwork was absolutely immaculate.
-The frets were polished to a mirror shine, and the edges were perfect.
+The frets were polished to a mirror shine and the edges were perfect.

-We really loved the pickups in this model – it was fitted with a trio of ceramic Fender Noiseless single coil pickups.
-Being ceramic, the pickups were hot, and sounded fantastic when pushed hard, but they also cleaned up beautifully with a small roll back on the volume knob.
+We really loved the pickups in this model.
+It was fitted with a trio of ceramic Fender Noiseless single-coil pickups.
+Being ceramic, the pickups were hot and sounded fantastic when pushed hard, but they also cleaned up beautifully with a small rollback on the volume knob.

 Verdict: The Fender Jeff Beck Signature Stratocaster is a sensational guitar that offers a tangible step up from the American Performer and even the American Deluxe models with improved hardware and hotter pickups.
 It is literally the exact guitar that Jeff Beck himself uses, making it a unique opportunity to truly own his guitar.
-It sounds amazing, and would be more than suitable for players up to and including touring musicians and recording artists.
+It sounds amazing and would be more than suitable for players up to and including touring musicians and recording artists.

 Also Consider